GlobalWebIndex/mawex/README.md

 Mawex akka persistence is tested with redis only because it is the best fit for mawex unless high amount of micro tasks are being submitted to it in which case something like cassandra would be a better fit.
+It uses Kryo serialization because event log is persisted only temporarily and it would be deleted on new deploy.

 ```
 $ cd docker